OmdenaAI/SudanChapter_AnalyzeHealthcareAccessibility/02_Data_collection/Healthcare System Data/Sudan Healthsite/Readme.txt

 4. concatenated_data_without_duplicate_values: All duplicated values removed based on 'Name' (as a primary key).

 5. concatenated_data_without_duplicate_nan_val_to_0: converted all NaN values to 0 (dropping might cause many rows to remove, hence).

+6. sudan_health sites with co-ordinates: Seperated geometry points into X and Y columns